FlatTurtle/FlatTurtle/content/02-product.md

 <h2>Provide your visitors with real-time updates from outside</h2>

 We use digital signage to keep the world informed.
-Our FlatTurtle displays are able to present **accurate, fully up-to-date information** for any particular location.
+Our FlatTurtle displays are able to present <strong>accurate, fully up-to-date information</strong> for any particular location.

 </div>
 <div class="col-md-3">